God, it’s good to be King

-As the couple went up to their room for a night of sensuous foreplay and marital fun, Ram had stationed himself right outside their window.
+As the couple went up to their room for a night of sensuous foreplay and erotic fun, Ram had stationed himself right outside their window.
 He opened a small crack where the lens would peek through and control the camera from outside while he stabilized himself over a tiny ledge.
 The flowers and bushes provided the best footing for the ladder.
 He then climbed up to the side of the house and noted a spiral staircase past a large window and the master bedroom next to it.
 He had to do the rest by climbing on the narrow ledges until he had reached the window of the bedroom.
-With a bit of luck, his nudging worked and the panes opened just shy a few inches for the DSLR to slip through.
+With a bit of luck, his nudging worked and the panes opened just shy a few inches for the DSLR camera lens to gentle slip through.

 The couple were already inside, undressing each other.
 Ram couldn’t stand to watch and so he clicked record and just peered away, looking past the hilltop, trying not hear the noises.
 ‘I could sure use some grass right now,’ he told himself.
 He managed to make minimal adjustments to his position while they kept grunting and moaning.